SimonSaysGiveMeSmile/IDS-Cornell-Map-Visualization-Jupyter/README.md

 # IDS-Cornell-Virtual-City
-A 2D urban road map comprises autonomous vehicles and is compiled in Jupyter Notebook.
+A 2D urban road map for autonomous vehicles, compiled in Jupyter Notebook.

 Make sure that you have the "standard" Python libraries installed:
 1. matplotlib